 In addition to providing health care and coverage for low-income people, Kaiser Permanente’s community investments include grants, sponsorships, in-kind donations, and volunteerism.
 To learn more about what we do, visit our section of the northern California annual report.

-Submit a formal request letter on your organization’s letterhead via email to KP.Charitable.Contributions@kp.org.
-The letter must include:
+Submit your formal request letter on your organization’s letterhead here.

 Community Health Needs Assessment

 We are proud to share with you our 2016 Community Health Needs Assessment (CHNA) report.
 The report reflects Kaiser Permanente’s long-standing commitment to working with other organizations to address the most urgent health needs in the communities we serve.

 Conducting these assessments and making them available to the public is also important in meeting new federal requirements outlined in the Patient Protection and Affordable Care Act.
 We invite you to view the Community Health Needs Assessments for each Kaiser Foundation Hospital and submit comments on our CHNA web page.

 Phone: (209) 735-5592

 Phone: (209) 735-5505